Atlantic Coast Conference women's basketball Player of the Year

 The Atlantic Coast Conference women's basketball Player of the Year is a basketball award given to the women's basketball player in the Atlantic Coast Conference (ACC) voted as the most outstanding player.
 It has been presented since the 1983–84, by the Atlantic Coast Sports Media Association.
 The award was first given to Tresa Brown of North Carolina.

-Two players have won the award three times: Alana Beard of Duke and Alyssa Thomas of Maryland.
+Three players have won the award three times: Alana Beard of Duke, Alyssa Thomas of Maryland, and Elizabeth Kitley of Virginia Tech.

 Duke has the most winners with 8 all-time.